Echinocereus nicholii

-Echinocereus nicholii is a species of cactus native to Mexico.
+Echinocereus nicholii is a species of cactus native to Arizona in the United States, and Sonora in Mexico.

 Description

 Echinocereus nicholii forms large, loose groups of up to 30 upright, cylindrical shoots from the base.
 These shoots are 30 to 60 cm long and 5 to 7 cm in diameter, with 10 to 13 non-tuberculated ribs.
 The plant features strikingly long central spines that are glassy white or golden yellow.
 There are typically 2 to 6 (rarely up to 11) straight and stiff central spines, with the lowest being 5 to 6.2 cm long.
 The 8 to 12 (sometimes up to 18) marginal spines are spreading, straight, and 0.8 to 1.2 cm long.

 The funnel-shaped flowers are red to blood red, appearing on the upper half of the shoots.
 They are 5 to 6.2 cm long and have a similar diameter.
 The initially green, egg-shaped fruits turn red and are covered with falling thorns.